flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

   accessible to the end user.

 **platform interface package**
-: The mandatory package that glues the app-facing packing to the platform package(s).
+: The package that glues the app-facing packing to the platform package(s).
 This package declares an interface that any platform package must implement to support the app-facing package.
 Having a single package